 OMG!!
 This is the PERFECT response I was looking for.
 Thank you so so much wow fantastic!!"As usual, there is a great woman behind every idiot"-John Lennon

-I've always supported adults joining in the fun, and providing a good role model.For better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+I've always supported adults joining in the fun, and providing a good role model.Come to Happy Hour on December 18th!

 Halloween: Best Evangelistic Time of the Year?